What is PTSD?

-Most people take time to get over a traumatic event, but in PTSD, you can't move past the event and carry on having dreams, flashbacks or upsetting thoughts about it.
+Most people take time to get over a traumatic event, but with PTSD, you can't move past the event and carry on having dreams, flashbacks or upsetting thoughts about it.

 Complex PTSD is a more serious reaction to a long-lasting traumatic experience, for example abuse, neglect or frequent violence.

 The symptoms of PTSD

 Symptoms can appear straight after a traumatic experience, or later on.
-They're usually noticed within 6 months of the experience.
+They're usually noticed within six months of the experience.

 The main symptoms of PTSD are:

 - flashbacks or nightmares about what happened

-- avoidance and numbing, where you try to keep busy and avoid thinking about it or doing things that might trigger memories of the traumatic event
+- avoidance and numbing, where you try to keep busy and avoid thinking about or doing things that might trigger memories of the traumatic event

 - being tense and on guard all the time in case it happens again